Kishanjay/LacunaV2/README.md

 optimization.

 #### Destination
-By default Lacuna will preserve the original sourceFolder by outputting the optimized version in <sourceFolder>_lacunized.

-By setting the destination option the destination folder can be changed.
+By default Lacuna will overwrite the original sourceFolder (IF the optimization level is > 0).
+Setting this option will change the destination folder and preserve the original sourceCode.
-_Note: setting the destinationFolder to the sourceFolder will overwrite the existing application_

 #### Logfile
 Where the output of Lacuna will be stored.
 By default in `lacuna.log`